 This fly fishing gear checklist can be your guide if you are a beginner or even if you area more advanced fly fishing angler that is looking for ideas on other gear.
-This list of fly fishing gear also includes some tips and advice from the guides on how to use the gear better.
+This list of also includes some tips and advice from the guides on how to use the gear better.

 Fly Rods 101 – Essential Fly Fishing Gear

 The fly rod is one of the most important pieces of fly fishing gear that every fly angler needs.

 I have a lot of fly rods myself but I had the opportunity as a river guide to have been able to fish 100 different fly rods.

 So when I say not all fly rods are created equal I know what I’m talking about.

 With some fly rods under $60.00 and some over $1000.00 dollars it’s hard to know which one you really need.